-Female students are not as successful as male students in completing their certificates.
+Female students are not as successful as male students in completing their SPAR certificates.

-The data shows that students who are economically disadvantaged are more successful.

-Disabled students are more successful than non-disabled students in certificate completion.
+The data shows that students who are economically disadvantaged complete SPAR certificates at a slightly higher rate.
+The same applies to disabled students who are more successful than non-disabled students in certificate completion.